rrmaje/demo/README.md

-# Confulence Scrapping
+# Website scrapping

 A simple program that scraps HTML website and creates ServiceNow Knowledge records.
-It was developed to convert existing Atlasian Confluence database to ServiceNow.
+It was developed to convert existing legacy database to ServiceNow.

 #### Program features